 Exclusions will occur following extreme incidents at the discretion of the HT.
+Parents will always be called to explain what has taken place or to ask them to collect their child.
 A fixed-term exclusion will be enforced under these conditions:

-- The child needs time to reflect on their behaviour - To give the school time to create a plan which will support the child better - The child being at home will have a positive impact on future behaviour
+- The child needs time to reflect on their behaviour - To give the school time to create a plan which will support the child better - The child being at home will have a positive impact on future behaviour - Physical aggression and behaviour towards staff and other children